EricPogueExampleCode-Web/introductions-2024/README.md

 This repository was created by Eric Pogue and ChatGPT to be a template for creating an "Introductions" website.

-There is a related [Hello World with GitHub Pages](https://www.lewis.education/?cpsc=sp24-cpsc-20000-002#/activity/hello-world-web-part-1) video tutorial that I created for the Lewis University ”Introduction to Computer Science” class that might be helpful as well.
+There is a related [Hello World with GitHub Pages](https://www.lewis.education/?cpsc=sp24-cpsc-20000-002#/activity/hello-world-web-part-1) video tutorial that was created for the Lewis University ”Introduction to Computer Science” class that might be helpful as well.

 # Activity / Assignment